 The tried and true fix turns on Airplane mode in a few seconds of waiting and then turns it off.
 But this doesn’t always work, and when it doesn’t, you’ll need to take more drastic steps like removing your SIM or resetting network settings.

 Before you proceed, however, here are some troubleshooting steps that you can take to use your phone once again.

 Some steps that boost up your signal in phones:-

 Android: You can swipe down from the top of your screen to see the Quick Settings panel.
-Tap on the airplane icon, then wait for your phone to be completely disconnected from its Wi-Fi and cellular connections.
+Tap on the airplane icon then waits for your phone to be completely disconnected from its Wi-Fi and cellular connections.
 This does not happen immediately, so give it 30 seconds before tapping on the Airplane Mode icon again.

 iPhone: Open Control Center – iPhone X-Series users can swipe down from the top-right corner, older iPhone models swipe up from the bottom of the screen – and tap the Airplane Mode icon.
 It will turn orange when enabled.
 Again, wait a minute before turning it off.

 Android: Press and hold the power button until the onscreen menu appears and then select Restart.
 If your phone does not offer an option to restart, press and hold the power button until the screen turns black and then turns back on.

 Our phones are miniature computers, and like computers, sometimes you can fix problems by restarting them.